 - FM Global Property Loss Prevention Data Sheets, from the world’s largest commercial insurer, which outline stringent engineering standards to reduce the potential for fires.

-Additionally, the presentation reviews some of the devices and accessories that can be added into a rack structure to ensure that the water flows through designated flue spaces, overhead clearances to prevent blocked water spray, and considerations for the location of in-rack sprinkler heads so as to avoid impacts from forklifts.
+Additionally, the presentation reviews some of the devices and accessories manufacturers and owners can add into a rack structure.
+These include devices that ensure that the water flows through designated flue spaces.
+Other components maintain overhead clearances to prevent blocked water spray.
+The session also shares considerations for the location of in-rack sprinkler heads so as to avoid impacts from forklifts.

 Looking for more information about fire suppression systems and their impact on rack design?
-Further details can be found in the “Building Departments and Fire Codes” section of RMI’s frequently asked questions (FAQs) page.
+Further details are in the “Building Departments and Fire Codes” section of RMI’s frequently asked questions (FAQs) page.